 One of our favorites at Amplify because it’s robust, affordable, and easy to implement.
 Their HubSpot for Startups program offers up to a 90% discount(!!).
 The platform includes core CRM functionality + a ton of additional sales and marketing engagement and automation features.
-It really is an all-in-one product which will likely reduce the number of vendors needed in your tech stack.
+It really is an all-in-one product which will likely reduce the number of vendors needed in your customer experience tech stack.
 HubSpot’s software is segmented into different ‘hubs’ – Sales Hub, Marketing Hub, Ops Hub etc. This allows businesses to customize their package to fit their needs and budget.

 The industry leader without a doubt, offering the greatest level of customization, integration, and reporting.
 However, it might be more than you need at first.
 We often encourage our startups and SMBs to start with HubSpot which is an easier system to implement and administer and then think about graduating to Salesforce when their business is more mature, and likely more complex.

 A newcomer to the scene who has gained significant market share in the financial services industry (venture capital, private equity, investment banking etc).
 Their platform lacks a lot of marketing functionality but is an absolute leader when it comes to data enrichment and relationship intelligence.
 It’s extremely easy to use and intuitive to setup and administer.